 Automatic updates of announcements concerning new meteorites are available electronically.
 You may subscribe to them from the MetBull Database home page or by using this direct link: http://www.lpi.usra.edu/meteor/meteorite-rss.php.

 The database has been constructed and is maintained by the Nomenclature Committee of the Meteoritical Society.
-Contact Jeff Grossman (firstname.lastname@example.org) for additional information or to report suspected errors.
+For contact information, refer to the FAQ on meteorite names.